ibm-cloud-docs/assistant/deploy-web-chat.md

         ```
         {: codeblock}

 1. The encrypted user payload is decrypted and then saved to the `context.integrations.chat.private.user_payload` object.
-For information about how to access the payload data from the dialog, see [Web Chat: Accessing sensitive data](/docs/assistant?topic=assistant-dialog-integrations#dialog-integrations-chat-private).
+For information about how to access the payload data from the dialog, see [Web chat: Accessing sensitive data](/docs/assistant?topic=assistant-dialog-integrations#dialog-integrations-chat-private).
 You might want to access the payload, for example, to get the customer importance information or single sign-on credentials that you can subsequently use to authenticate a webhook.

 ### Authenticating users
 {: #deploy-web-chat-security-authenticate}

 To authenticate and specify a unique ID for each customer, add the user ID information to the token.

-1. From the Web Chat configuration page, copy the public key from the **IBM provided public key** field.
+1. From the web chat configuration page, copy the public key from the **IBM provided public key** field.
 You will specify this value as the `PUBLIC_IBM_RSA_KEY` later.
 1. From your website, write a function that signs a JSON Web Token.

     The function must accept a UserID parameter and set the userID as the `sub` claim value.